MertYILDIZ19/Google_cluster_usage_traces_v3_all_cells/README.md

 | J_4   | 2             |   605000237  | 1.689 | 0.0018 |

-As it is shown in the above table, we simply have column Job_ID that is a hashed number for each unique job by google.
-One job might have 1 or more task, that is represented in the Task_ID column as index of the task.
-For example J_1 and J_2 have only 1 task which the tasks has index 0 for both, but J_3 has 2 task that the 1st task has index 0 and 2nd task has index 1.
-The same for J_4 that has 3 task indexed as 0,1,2.
-Arrival times of jobs has been recorded in microseconds.
-And it is assumed that all tasks that belongs to a job arrive at the same time.
-Last 2 columns includes the overal CPU and memory amount needed to properly finish a task.
+The above table presents the Job_ID column, which represents a unique hashed number assigned by Google to each job.
+It should be noted that a job may comprise one or more tasks, which are indexed in the Task_ID column.
+For instance, J_1 and J_2 consist of a single task, with index 0 in both cases.
+Conversely, J_3 has two tasks with indexes 0 and 1 respectively, while J_4 encompasses three tasks with indexes 0, 1, and 2.
+The arrival times of jobs are recorded in microseconds, and it is assumed that all tasks pertaining to a job arrive simultaneously.
+The last two columns of the table indicate the total CPU and memory resources required to successfully execute a task.

 The data can be found and downloaded here:

+In the zip file there are all the informations that we have mentioned above for 8 different cells.

 https://drive.google.com/file/d/1a6Avhg1ayRsuV8S3-6lh1vOl3pgAj95r/view?usp=share_link